Faculty Advisor: Stacey Platt

 NLG seeks to bring together all those who regard adjustments to new conditions as more important than the veneration of precedent; who recognize the importance of safeguarding and extending the rights of workers, women, farmers, and minority groups upon whom the welfare of the entire nation depends; who seek actively to eliminate racism; who work to maintain and protect our civil rights and liberties in the face of persistent attacks upon them; and who look upon the law as an instrument for the protection of the people, rather than for their repression.

-Loyola’s Chapter of the NLG is one of the most active organizations on campus.
+Loyola's Chapter of the NLG is working to become a larger and more influential organization on campus.

 Recent events NLG Loyola has hosted include: